WasikulIslam1/WaterToxicityProject/README.md

 Data Link:
 https://data.ca.gov/dataset/surface-water-toxicity-results

-The surface water toxicity results on the California Open Data website come from the California Environmental Data Exchange Network (CEDEN), a comprehensive data system of the California State Water Board.
-It aggregates surface water quality data from across California, including field, sediment, and water column data from diverse environments, provided by research and volunteer organizations.
+The surface water toxicity results are sourced from the California Environmental Data Exchange Network (CEDEN), a data system of the California State Water Board that collects and compiles surface water quality data from across California.
+This includes field, sediment, and water column data from various environments, contributed by both research and volunteer organizations